kth-step/HolBA/examples/riscv/swap/README.md

 - `"swap"`: string representing the name of the HOL4 term that will be defined to be equal to the translated BIR program
-- `"./swap.da"`: path to the disassembled program
+- `"swap.da"`: path to the disassembled program
 - `((Arbnum.fromInt 0), (Arbnum.fromInt 0x1000000))`: superset of the
   addresses that contains the program code.
 We call this memory region `UnmodifiableMemory`.

+See `swapScript.sml` for the source code for the HOL4 theory that does the lifting.

 ## BIR swap program and its properties